 Clay Art Center

 We also offer the opportunity to gain teaching experience, to participate in the daily operations of a not-for-profit clay studio/gallery, and to exhibit and sell work from our gallery space.
-The Genesee Pottery is a 30 year old, 4000′ ft community studio, with opportunities for two residencies per year.
+Flower City Arts Center is a 30 year old, 4000′ ft community studio, with opportunities for two residencies per year.

 Greenwich House Pottery

 Greenwich House Pottery has several programs to help individual artists learn more about process, materials, and career options.
-Below are descriptions and application forms for the: Artist-in-Residence Program
+Below is a link for descriptions and application forms for the: Artist-in-Residence Program

 Two Stone Arts

 Two Stone Arts is a ‘Center for Earth Arts’, located in the magnificent Adirondack Mountains of New York state.
 The center offers summer and winter residencies and community workshops for artists primarily working in clay.

 – under construction as of August 30, 2015

 The Artist Network residency program welcomes artists working in all mediums, from painters and video artists to writers and furniture designers, providing limitless scope for amalgamation of ideas and projects.